 In reality, renting might be better than owning.
 It really depends on where you live (check out this great calculator from NYT to see what that means for you).

-Also, real estate is not that great of an investment.
+Also, real estate is not necessarily a great investment.
 In fact, Yale economist and Nobel Laureate Robert Shiller reported that from 1890 to 1990, the return on residential real estate was just about zero after inflation.

 Perhaps most importantly, though, buying a house is a very personal decision.
-That means no one can and should tell you whether or not you should buy.
+That means no one can or should tell you whether or not you should buy.

 Renting and owning are two very different lifestyles.
 Knowing exactly what goes into both is the key to making the right decision for you.

-That’s why we want to dive into exactly what goes into buying a house—and how to buy one if you do want to.
+That’s why we want to dive into exactly what goes into buying a house and how to buy one if it makes sense for you.

 Before Buying a Home: Know The True Cost

 It’s easy to think that if you’re renting, you’re throwing money away.
-After all, your rent checks is going to the landlord who actually owns the property.
+After all, your rent checks are going to the landlord who actually owns the property.

 Why?
 Simple: Phantom costs.